One Little, Two Little, Three Little Coincidences

 When I went home that day, I found e-mails about Simeon Toko for the first time in months, answered them, and decided I'd better read up on religion awhile.

-Junkiepants is hanging around tonight, her shift over.
+Tonight Junkiepants is hanging around, her shift over.
 A young man she wants me to name "Fuckface" is also here with his guitar.
 Fuckface approves the name.
-I love the rest of these kids, too.
+I love all these kids.

 "Seems you're making me famous every week," she retorts.